gennarosdc/demusic/README.md

 # Demusic
-A democratic Jukebox integrated with Spotify
+A democratic Jukebox integrated with Spotify API

 To use app follow this steps:<br />